Greyshaws/Project-Trustee/README.md

 Cryptocurrency is one of the digital assets that helps us to re-take control over one of the key aspects of our lives, money.
 It lets us hold, trade, lend and borrow funds without ever having to trust a third party, keeping our key and our money always in our possession.
 But what happens to your digital assets after you die?
 Is it safe to give a third-party(lawyer/beneficiary) access to your private key?
 How, if at all, should you go about creating a Trust/Will for your digital assets?

 Trustee is a next-generation property conveyance platform that incorporates blockchain technology for security and convenience.
-It adds another tool to the DeFi toolset, one that's usually overlooked; it provides means to manage our funds when we aren't here anymore.
-It offers a decentralized and peer-to-peer solution to the challenges involved in the conveyance and succession of digital assets/properties, by eliminating the middlemen (the lawyer, the trustee), and making the process seamless and cost-efficient.
+It adds another tool to the DeFi toolset, one that's usually overlooked; it provides a means to manage our funds when we aren't here anymore.
+It offers a decentralized and peer-to-peer solution to the challenges involved in the conveyance and succession of digital assets/properties, by eliminating the middlemen (lawyer/trustee), and making the process seamless and cost-efficient.

 With Trustee, creating trusts or testamentary wills becomes a simple process.

 1. Enter details of the trust contract.
-2. Pick the duration of the dead-man-switch
+2. Pick the duration.
 3. Enter beneficiary details.
-4. Specify particular asset and amount.
+4. Specify particular asset and percentage.
 5. Create Trust